 The risk of a wrong decision is preferable to the terror of indecision - Maimonides

-A QRA is a numerical assessment of project risk.
+A Quantitative Risk Assessment is a numerical assessment of a project risks.
 It is formally defined as risk analysis used to estimate a numerical value (usually probabilistic) on risk outcomes wherein risk probabilities of occurrence and impact values are used directly rather than expressing severity narratively or though ranking as in qualitative methods.

-The aim of a QRA is to determine time and cost values that represent risk, usually expressed as contingency
+The aim of a Quantitative Risk Assessment is to determine time and cost values that represent risk, usually expressed as contingency

-There are three types of risk that are considered in a QRA, namely; estimation accuracy, project specific risk and systemic risks.
+There are three types of risk that are considered in a Quantitative Risk Assessment namely; estimation accuracy, project specific risk and systemic risks.
 Risks from all three of these areas may impact the project’s time and/or cost.

 Estimation accuracy risk as a result of: